Choosing Your Classes

 - Most single term classes are worth 0.5 a credit or 3 credit hours

-Note: If you wish to take more than 15 credit hours per term, you will need to request special permission.
+Note: If you wish to take more than 15 credit hours per term (more than 12 credit hours for technology students), you will need to request special permission.
 If you achieved a Term GPA of at least 3.0 in your previous academic term, you can request permission from the Registrar's Office.
 If you are a first year student, or had a Term GPA below a 3.0 in your previous academic term, you will need to fill out a Request to Exceed the Maximum Workload form [PDF - 185kB] and submit it to your Faculty/School/College for approval.

 Part-time undergraduate students: